samchat5/ood-ime/README.md

 The only changes needed to the controller were the addition of a new `Downscale` command, in the same vein of other commands.

+### Partial Image Manipulation - Controller

+Most of the changes that were made for this feature were done in the controller, to handle the cases of multiple images being passed in.
+The big changes were the lambdas that were mapped to each command, which now have to check if a mask is being passed or not.
+Since this added more complexity to the lambdas, we decided to pass private callback functions to the lambdas.
+These callbacks take in the scanner, the "normal" constructor for the command, and the "masked" constructor for the command.
+If the line read from the scanner has 3 arguments, you can assume that the command is a "regular" one, otherwise, it is a "masked" one.
+Then, you call the respective constructor.

+We also had to add new constructors for the masked commands to all the command classes supporting the feature.

 ### Downscale - Model

 The only changes to the model were the addition of a new `downscale` method in the `IIMEModel`